Vitaliquid/Python-integerToRoman/README.md

-# Python-RomanToInteger
+# Python-integerToRoman
-Line of code to read a roman number as an integer
+Line of code to read an integer as a roman